You’ve been investing for a while, contributing to your TFSA, and you’ve reached the contribution limit. Now what?

 When You May Want to Prioritize the Taxable Account Before the RRSP

-There are cases where it is sensible to fill your taxable account before your RRSP, like this:
+There are cases where it may be sensible to fill your taxable account before your RRSP, like this:

 - TFSA First;